linusg/rpi-backlight/docs/installation.rst

 - A **Raspberry Pi** (obviously) including a correctly assembled **7" touch display v1.1 or higher**.
 There's no way to get the version programmatically, just look on the display's circuit board.
-- Python 2 or 3
+- Python 3.5 or higher
 - Optional: ``pygobject`` for the GUI, is likely to be already installed on a recent Raspbian